davideastmond/easy-weather/README.md

 ![hourly](https://github.com/davideastmond/easy-weather/blob/master/docs/img/m23_hourly.jpg)

 ## Description
-Desktop app using ElectronJS for Windows / Mac / Linux and openWeather API.
+Desktop app using the openWeather API and ElectronJs for Windows / Mac / Linux.
 It shows up-to-date weather data for the location of your choosing.

 ## Features
-- Choose city.
+- Choose a city to get a forecast.
 - Up-to-date current conditions and 5-day forecast every few minutes
 - View hourly forecast
 - Set background image
 - Set units (metric / imperial)

+## In progress
+- Radar map

 ## Installation
 - Clone / fork the repo